 That these earth-loving critics of large families see children purely as one more mouth to feed or one more being who will emit toxic pollution into the air their entire lives makes a lot of sense to parents of newborns, who probably feel pretty much the same way about their feeding/crying/pooping little blob of humanity.

-Unlike pet plants or goldfish, these resource-sucking little beings are most likely going to grow up, at which point we parents hope they fulfill their potential to be a thinking, dreaming, creating, problem-solving, world-changing influence, not just another consumer of oil, natural gas, and food.
+Unlike pet plants or goldfish, these resource-sucking little beings will most likely grow up.
+At this point, we parents hope they fulfill their potential to be thinking, dreaming, creating, problem-solving, world-changing influences, not just another consumer of oil, natural gas, and food.

 Human beings don’t simply devour resources like an alien in a sci-fi Armageddon movie.